Garry Marshall: Career

 One such project titled Four Stars was directed by Lynda Goodfriend (who portrayed Lori Beth in Happy Days), and was based on a play Goodfriend had read when she was studying at the Lee Strasberg Center, which had been written by John Schulte and Kevin Mahoney.
 It starred Julie Paris (the daughter of Jerry Paris) and Bert Kramer.
 Schulte later co-wrote with TV veteran writer and producer Fred Fox Jr., who penned and produced a number of Marshall's television series, including Happy Days and Laverne & Shirley.
-Marshall went on to focus on directing feature films, with a series of hits, such as Beaches, Pretty Woman, The Princess Diaries, Valentine's Day, and New Year's Eve.
+Marshall went on to focus on directing feature films, with a series of hits, such as Beaches (1988), Pretty Woman (1990), Runaway Bride (1999), The Princess Diaries (2001), The Princess Diaries 2: Royal Engagement (2004), Valentine's Day (2010), and New Year's Eve (2011).
+Other films he directed included Nothing in Common (1986), Overboard (1987), Frankie and Johnny (1991), Dear God (1996), The Other Sister (1999), Raising Helen (2004), Georgia Rule (2007), and Mother's Day (2016).

-Marshall was also an actor, appearing in Murphy Brown and in such films as Soapdish, On the Lot, his sister's A League Of Their Own and Albert Brooks' Lost in America, and provided a guest-starring voice for The Simpsons episodes "Eight Misbehavin' and "Homer the Father" (one of his first roles as an undercover cop in the counter-culture drama Psych-Out starring Jack Nicholson).
+Marshall was also an actor, appearing in television series such as Murphy Brown and On the Lot, and in such films as Albert Brooks' Lost in America (1985), his sister Penny Marshall's Jumpin' Jack Flash (1986), Soapdish (1991), his sister's A League of Their Own (1992), Hocus Pocus (1993) along with his sister, With Friends Like These...
+(1998), Orange County (2002), Keeping Up with the Steins (2006), Race to Witch Mountain (2009), and Life After Beth (2014).
+His voice acting included a guest-starring voice for The Simpsons episodes "Eight Misbehavin' and "Homer the Father" (one of his first roles as an undercover cop in the counter-culture drama Psych-Out starring Jack Nicholson), as well as voice roles in the animated films The Majestic (2001) and Chicken Little (2005).
 He appeared in two episodes of Happy Days as a drummer.
-He was a drummer in the second last scene of The Princess Diaries 2: Royal Engagement and he plays a drummer in his film Overboard.
+He was a drummer in the second-to-last scene of The Princess Diaries 2: Royal Engagement and he played a drummer in his film Overboard.

 His theater credits included Wrong Turn at Lungfish, which he wrote in collaboration with Lowell Ganz, The Roast with Jerry Belson, Shelves and Happy Days: A New Musical with Paul Williams, which had its premiere at the Falcon Theater in Burbank, California, February 24, 2006.
 He portrayed the role of "director" on Burbank's "Lights... camera... action!" float in the 2014 Rose Parade.
 In 2014, Marshall appeared in a guest star role in a February episode in season 11 of Two and a Half Men.

-Personal life

-Marshall married Barbara Sue Wells on March 9, 1963.
-They had three children, including Scott Marshall.
-His daughters are Lori Marshall (who he co-wrote a book with) and Kathleen Marshall (who appeared in all of his films).